open-rmf/crossflow/handbook/src/what_is_crossflow.md

-Implemented in Rust on the [Bevy](https://bevy.org/) [ECS](https://en.wikipedia.org/wiki/Entity_component_system), crossflow has high performance and safe parallelism, making it suitable for highly responsive low-level state machines, just as well as low-bandwidth high-level event orchestrators.
+Implemented in Rust on the [Bevy](https://bevy.org/) [ECS](https://en.wikipedia.org/wiki/Entity_component_system), crossflow has high performance and safe parallelism, making it suitable for highly responsive low-level state machines, just as well as high-level visually programmed event orchestrators.

 ## Workflows